 - A. The purpose of these use standards is to place restrictions on specific uses, both permitted and by special permit, because of potential impacts to surrounding properties.
 These restrictions are applied to a project to mitigate impacts including noise, off-site parking, traffic, unsightliness, odors, dust, and fumes.
 These standards promote the public health, safety, and character of the immediate neighborhood and the larger community. - B. For uses listed in this Article that require a special permit, the Planning Board may waive any of the standards imposed by this Article when it finds such action is warranted by reason of the unique physical conditions of the particular property or by reason of the particular character of surrounding properties.
-When a use listed in this Article is a permitted use, a special permit, a waiver from the Planning Board is required to waive any of the requirements imposed by this Article.
+When a use listed in this Article is a permitted use, a waiver from the Planning Board is required to waive any of the requirements imposed by this Article.
 Prior to making a waiver determination, the Planning Board shall evaluate the following factors when applying their respective standards: - 1.
 The size and intensity of such use. - 2.
-The capacity of adjacent and feeder streets to handle peak traffic loads and hazards created by the use. - The obstruction of light or air or the emission of noise, light, smoke, odor, gas, dust, or vibration in noxious or offensive quantities, and the distance between offensive processes and abutting properties. - 4.
+The capacity of adjacent and feeder streets to handle peak traffic loads and hazards created by the use. - 3.
+The obstruction of light or air or the emission of noise, light, smoke, odor, gas, dust, or vibration in noxious or offensive quantities, and the distance between offensive processes and abutting properties. - 4.
 The overall effect on property values and utilization of neighboring properties. - 5.
 Unusual topography of the location, and the nature, location, and height of buildings, walls, stacks, fences, grades, and landscaping on the site. - 6.
 The extent, nature, and arrangement of parking facilities, entrances, and exits. - 7.
-Problems of regarding fire, and police, and emergency services protection. - 8.
+Problems regarding fire, police, and emergency services. - 8.
 Preservation and/or upgrading of the neighborhood character. - 9.
-The availability of ability to adequate sewemanage wastewater r and availability of water supply. - 10.
-All other standards prescribed by these regulations. is code.
+The ability to manage wastewater and availability of water supply. - 10.
+All other standards prescribed by this code.